seanox/aspect-js/manual/en/markup.md

 </article>
 ```

-Example of Importing a DataSource Resource.
+Example of importing via DataSource-URL.
 If only one URL is specified, the data and transformation URLs are derived from
 it.